 The thing is, I do like tomatoes - when they're cooked.
-I actually love cooked tomatoes and things made with cooked tomatoes, like ketchup, spaghetti sauce and - of course - this tomato soup.
+I actually love cooked tomatoes and things made with cooked tomatoes, like ketchup, spaghetti sauce and - of course - this low FODMAP tomato soup.
 No one gives me any credit for this.

 It's all about liking raw tomatoes.
 Sigh.